rikgale/LocalAircraft/README.md

 # LocalAircraft
-LocalAircraft.txt for use with Virtual Radar Server
+LocalAircraft.txt for use with Virtual Radar Server.

 If civil aircraft are incorrectly flagged as Military in Virtual Radar Server and visa-versa, this will fix it.